sumanthtatipamula/Machine-Learning/Notes.md

 	1. Data patterns are too complex and constantly changing.
 E.g. weather forecasting.
 	2. We find it hard to express our knowledge about patterns as a program. e.g. Character recognition
 	3. We do not readily have an algorithm to identify a particular pattern e.g. spam mail detection
+	4.
+6.  ***Important Terms***
-6. The value which we want to predict:
+	1. The value which we want to predict:
 		1. Target variable, Dependant variable, Y, Predicted variable, Label
-7. The values using which we will attempt to predict:
+	2. The values using which we will attempt to predict:
 		1. Features, Dimension, Independent Variables, Xs, Predictor variable
+7. ***Classification***
-8. Supervised Learning
+	1. Supervised Learning
 		1. There is $Y$ to be predicted
 		2. If $Y$ is a number i.e continuous variable then we call it as Regression
 		3. If $Y$ is a category then it is called classification
+	2. UnSupervised Learning
+		1. There is no $Y$ to be predicted
+		2. There is a logical group in data - cluster analysis - market segmentation
+		3. Dimensionality Reduction
-9. Artificial Neural Network just needed linear algebra and metrics
+		4. Artificial Neural Network just needed linear algebra and metrics